 These numbers may seem funny or difficult to understand.
 But the reality is that they aren’t that complicated.

 If you have ever done any kind of online banking or wire transfer, you have probably needed your Bank of America routing number.
 If you want to transfer money, you will need to know what a Bank of America routing number is and where to find it.

 Below, you will find a quick reference to find all of your Bank of America routing numbers.

 You will find each state followed by the routing number that goes with it.
 In a couple of states, you will find that that are multiple routing numbers for different areas.

-For instance, you will notice that there are several different routing numbers for Illinois:
+For instance, you will notice that there are several different routing numbers for accounts opened in Illinois: